 The Shelter Health Network was conceived in an effort to bring health care to these individuals at the places where they are already receiving other types of support (shelters, day centres, addiction facilities, court supports, soup kitchens).
 In this way, we work closely with case managers, social workers, housing support workers, OW/ODSP workers – all in an effort to provide holistic care to our patients.

 Once our patients are stably housed and their lives become less chaotic, we support them in finding a family doctor in the community that can continue with them on their journey.

-A detailed review of 150 charts was done.
-This revealed that 59% of our patients suffer from mental health illnesses.
-We also noted that 54% of our patients use illicit substances.
+A detailed review of 150 charts showed that 59% of our patients have mental health illnesses and 54% of patients use illicit substances.
 For a number of logistical reasons, both of these numbers are almost certainly underestimates.

 Interviews with health care providers revealed some recurrent themes.
 Providers felt that an overwhelming majority of our patients suffer from trauma in their past which is often an underlying issue in their concurrent mental health and addiction struggles.
 We noted that our patients were often discriminated against both within and outside the medical community.
 For this reason, being vocal advocates for our patients is a huge part of what we do at the Shelter Health Network.

 What do our patients say?
 They feel that they are treated with acceptance, non-judgement, respect, dignity and trust.

 The health care providers of the Shelter Health Network are “…very non-judgemental…It’s one of the biggest things, it doesn’t matter to them if the person is stinking of booze or has hygiene issues, they listen and are big on what are you here for, what can we do for you today.”